-Liver tissue sections were treated to remove wax, then exposed to 0.3% hydrogen peroxide to prevent natural peroxidase activity.
-They were then blocked with 5% BSA at room temperature for 30 minutes.
-Following a rinse with PBS, the sections were incubated at 4°C overnight with a primary antibody (rabbit CXCL1, 12335-1-AP, 1:50, Proteintech Group).
-On the next day, the sections were washed again and exposed to a horseradish peroxidase (HRP)-conjugated secondary antibody for 50 minutes.
+Liver tissue sections were treated to remove wax and then exposed to 0.3% hydrogen peroxide to prevent natural peroxidase activity.
+They were then blocked with 5% BSA at room temperature for 30 min.
+Following a rinse with PBS, the sections were incubated at 4 °C overnight with a primary antibody (rabbit CXCL1, 12335-1-AP, 1:50, Proteintech Group).
+On the next day, the sections were washed again and exposed to an HRP-conjugated secondary antibody for 50 min.
 The chromogen diaminobenzidine (DAB) was used to produce color, and hematoxylin was applied for counterstaining.
 Finally, the prepared and stained sections were observed and photographed using a microscope (Leica Microsystems).